colour-science/colour-science.org/posts/pycharm-vagrant-fabric-anaconda.rst

    The remote Python interpreters paths are as follows:

-   -  /home/vagrant/anaconda/envs/python2.7/bin/python
+   -  /home/vagrant/miniconda/envs/python2.7/bin/python
-   -  /home/vagrant/anaconda/envs/python3.5/bin/python
+   -  /home/vagrant/miniconda/envs/python3.5/bin/python

--  Add the paths mappings from the *Mac Os X* host to the virtual machine in the :code:`Defaults` configurations, in my case the mappings are as follows:
+-  Add the paths mappings from the *macOs* host to the virtual machine in the :code:`Defaults` configurations, in my case the mappings are as follows: